 Apply directly to the University if you live outside the UK/EU.

 Computer systems are fundamental to many industries, so you can apply your skills in many fields.
-In addition to writing the business logic, a developer has to merge a variety of technologies to make it work.
 Companies of all sizes need project managers, software developers, information managers, web application developers, and more.

 The Computer Applications Development course offers a thorough grounding in the necessary skills to open up a flexible career in computing.
 So, you’ll be able to work in a broad variety of business sectors and in a number of different roles.